fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 # etc etc
 ```

-On that note...
+You can call `install_dependencies` in your debugging Jupyter notebook, too.
+If `your_package` is already available to it, nothing will happen.
+*This means you can test your Metaflow artifacts, common flow code,
+and your external package code all in the same notebook.*

+And speaking of pinning...

 ## Pin your packages

 If you plan on running your flows on a cron schedule or against
 triggers over long periods of time,
-do yourself a favor and pin your packages,
+do yourself a favor and pin your packages.
+This increases stability of repeated
-especially of we're talking about a flow that uses artifacts from another flow
+flow runs that use artifacts from other flows that ran earlier.
-in the way that predict.py needs to load the model artifact persisted in train.py.
+For example, predict.py needs to load the model artifact persisted in train.py,
+potentially days, weeks, or months later, depending on your design.

 It's useful to think of your Metaflow jobs like you would any long-running
 application, for instance a web app.
 Pin for reproducibility and to minimize maintenance over the long term.

 You can take this thinking one step further with Metaflow:
-*think of each Metaflow **step** as an independent, long-running application*
+*think of each Metaflow step as an independent, long-running application*
 and pin potentially different packages at the top of every step.
 One example where I've seen this come up is in
 using Tensorflow.
 Tensorflow requires a specific version range of numpy,
 but otherwise I want access to a more recent numpy release elsewhere.
-If you isolate your Tensorflow modeling code to a single step or set of steps,
+If I isolate my Tensorflow modeling code to a single step or set of steps,
-and do pre- and post-processing in separate steps, you can pin Tensorflow with
+and do pre- and post-processing in separate steps, I can pin Tensorflow with
-a floating numpy version and in the other steps you'll in general get a different numpy version.
+a floating numpy version and in the other steps I'll in general get a different numpy version.
 The `install_dependencies` function pattern I mentioned above
 in <a href="#develop-a-separate-python-package">Develop a separate Python package</a>
-will let you do this.
+will let me do this.

 ## Keep flows and flow steps short